 Equipment Rental and Policies

 edTPA video recording kits are available to Clinical II students completing their edTPA portfolios.
-The video recording kits consist of an iPod, microphone, and tripod.
+The video recording kits consist of an iPod, microphone and tripod.
 You can rent a kit from the ADP Center for a week at a time.
-To rent a kit, please click here.
-Late, missing, or damaged equipment will be subject to fees on the student’s account.
+To rent a kit, please visit the edTPA page on the ADP Center website.
+Late, missing or damaged equipment will be subject to fees on the student’s account.

 Setting up your Equipment

 The edTPA Support Office Staff, as well as the ADP Center staff, are happy to show you how to set up and use your edTPA video recording kit.
 Please also review the guides posted on the edTPA Canvas course.

 Video Recording Tips and Guidelines